openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 *This page assumes you have a pre-flashed (with jubilinux) Edison.
 Don't have a pre-flashed Edison?
 Follow the steps for flashing on (a) [all-computers page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html) (with the most comprehensive [troubleshooting section](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#troubleshooting)); b) the [Mac-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/mac-flash.html); or c) the [Windows-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/PC-flash.html)), then come back here before installing wifi and other steps, which is easier to do following this page's flow.*

+*This page also assumes you're setting up a brand-new rig and need the full setup including wifi.
+Make sure to check out the ["how to update your rig in the future"](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/update-your-rig.html) page if you have already had a rig up and running!*

 ### Prep Steps
 * **PC users:** [follow these instructions to get PUTTY and plug in your rig](windows-putty-prep.md).
 Then, follow the rest of the instructions below.